gskinnerTeam/flutter-routed-widget-switcher/README.md

     Routed('/', MainMenu.new).exact,
      // match anything prefixed with `/dashboard`
     Routed('/dashboard', DashboardMenu.new),
-    // use the info object to get path or query params Routed('/settings', () => SettingsMenu(type: info.queryParams['type'])),
+    // use a closure, so we can access the info object to get path or query params Routed('/settings', () => SettingsMenu(type: info.queryParams['type'])), ],
-  ],
 );
 ```
-The `builders` delegate passes a `RoutedInfo` object which contains info about the current match, including:
+As shown above, the `builders` delegate passes a `RoutedInfo` object which contains info about the current match.
+This includes:
 * url
 * matchingRoute
 * pathParams
 * queryParams

-You can also call `RoutedInfo.of(context)` from any descendant widgets to lookup the closest instance.
+You can also call `RoutedInfo.of(context)` from any descendant widgets to access the info on demand.

 #### Unknown routes
 Use the `unknownRouteBuilder` to handle unexpected routes.
 If the delegate is not provided, a `DefaultUnknownRoute` widget will be used.